 CAT-HF was designed to address a different scientific question of whether cardiovascular outcomes could be improved with ASV therapy after hospitalization for sudden worsening symptoms for people with both preserved and reduced heart failure who also have either obstructive or central sleep apnea.

-ResMed is researching how addressing sleep-disordered breathing may help people with cardiovascular diseases, from hypertension and coronary artery
+ResMed is researching how addressing sleep-disordered breathing may help people with cardiovascular diseases, from hypertension and coronary artery disease, to heart failure, atrial fibrillation, and stroke.

 About Sleep-disordered Breathing